msft-jasonparker/Automated-AVD-Deployment/README.md

 ### Knowledge

-- Intermediate knowledge of PowerShell sytanx, scripts and modules (Advanced is preferred)
+- Intermediate knowledge of PowerShell syntax, scripts, and modules (Advanced is preferred)
-- Intermediate knowledge of Azure infrastructure, networking, storage and automation
+- Intermediate knowledge of Azure infrastructure, networking, storage, and automation
 - Strong understanding of ARM templates and parameters

 ---